ZapriteApp/zaprite-for-woocommerce/plugin/readme.txt

 License: MIT
 License URI: https://mit-license.org/

-Zaprite is a WooCommerce payment gateway that allows you to accept Bitcoin and Lightning Network payments seamlessly.
+Zaprite is a WooCommerce payment gateway that allows you to accept Bitcoin, Lightning and card payments seamlessly.

 == Description ==

-Zaprite is a payment gateway for WooCommerce that enables your e-commerce store to accept Bitcoin and Lightning payments.
+Zaprite for WooCommerce is a payment gateway for WooCommerce that enables your e-commerce store to accept Bitcoin, Lightning and card payments.
 This plugin integrates seamlessly with your WooCommerce checkout, providing a fast, secure, and low-cost payment option for your customers.

 **Features:**